DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/nodes/containerKeyExpr.md

 The current node's data object.

 ---
-The parent container node must be of the `"verticalContainer"` or `"horizontalContainer"` type.
+The parent container node must be of the `"verticalContainer"` or `"horizontalContainer"` [type](/concepts/05%20Widgets/Diagram/40%20Shape%20Types.md '/Documentation/Guide/Widgets/Diagram/Shape_Types/').

-You can also use the [childrenExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#childrenExpr) option to provide a container's content.
+You can also use the [containerChildrenExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#containerChildrenExpr) option to provide a container's content.

     <!-- tab: index.js -->